bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 > pushes some complexity onto the application, since the application has to
 > define a hashing algorithm, and define its own scheme for initializing new
 > joiners.

+An AppDataUpdate proposal can be sent by an external sender.
+Likewise, AppDataUpdate proposals can be included in an external commit.
+Applications can make more restrictive validity rules for the update of their components, such that some components would not be valid at the application when sent in an external commit or via an external proposer.

 # Attaching Application Data to a Commit {#app-ephemeral}